joshADE/gt-app/README.md

 # Grade-Tracker

-This is app was created to help students who had difficulty planning which courses to dedicate their study time to.
-Its primary functionality is to help track GPA scores throughout a student's program.
-Currently, it can keep track of the prerequisite and corequisite courses as well as find the specific courses matching a certain grade.
-I plan to add several features to it soon including the ability to track CGPA's up to a certain term and provide courses recommendations given their prerequisite/corequisite courses.
+This app was created to help students who have difficulty planning which courses to dedicate their time to.
+Its primary function is to help track GPA scores throughout a student's program.
+Currently, it can keep track of the prerequisite and corequisite courses, as well as find courses matching certain grade criteria.
+I plan to add several features to it soon including, the ability to track CGPA's up to a specified term and provide course recommendations given their prerequisite/corequisite courses.
 (Screenshots below)